Machu Picchu is Peru’s most popular tourist attraction and one of the world’s most famous archeological sites.

 In this extensive Machu Picchu facts article we have tried to distill the most interesting and fun facts about this famous city ruin, the people who built it and the region at large.

-Machu Picchu Facts
+General Facts about Machu Picchu

 The site is 80km North-west of Cusco City.
-It’s exact geographic coordinates are 13.1633° S, 72.5456° W.
+Its exact geographic coordinates are 13.1633° S, 72.5456° W.

 The Citadel sits in the saddle of two mountain peaks.
 Huayna Picchu (Young Peak) in the North and Machu Picchu Mountain (Old Peak) in the South.
 The outer sides of these mountains mark the location of two fault lines, which make Machu Picchu susceptible to earthquakes and landslides.

 The ruins sit at 2,430m (7,970 feet) above sea level.

 Most of Machu Picchu was constructed in the Classical Inca style with dry polished walls.
 The Incas were masters of the construction technique called ashlar, in which stones are cut and moulded to fit together perfectly, without the use of mortar.

 The stones that were used to build the 200 or so buildings at Machu Picchu were created from a quarry nearby the city.
 The ashlar technique was a critical design feature that provided additional building strength for the city which was built in an earthquake-prone area.

 Chips for the ashlar stones were used to build the vast array of terraces that surround Machu Picchu, and provide an efficient drainage system that reduces the risk of landslides.
 There are over 700 agricultural terraces in and around Machu Picchu.